 Selfish people in a relationship always find a way to blame their partners for any conflict that takes place.
 They almost never take time to introspect and reflect on their behavior.
 Thus, never realize that problem may lie with them.

 They are not receptive to criticism and lash out if their partner calls them out on their mistakes.
 Besides, they’re convinced that whatever they do is correct.
 So, ‘sorry’ is not a word in their dictionary.
+Never expect them to say sorry to you with flowers.
 Do you constantly live with the feeling that ‘my husband thinks he does nothing wrong ‘?
 Are you the one who has to make up after every fight and disagreement no matter who is at fault?